 The traveler should be advised to prepare a travel health kit that is more extensive than the typical kit and should also be familiar with basic first aid to self-treat any injury until medical attention can be obtained.
 Aid workers may need to disinfect their own water and may want to carry high-energy, nonperishable food items for emergency use.
 Humanitarian and disaster relief workers should research the available resources in the destination to tailor how extensive their packed supplies should be.

 Those with underlying medical conditions requiring treatment should ensure that, if possible, they travel with prescriptions and medications sufficient for the duration of their service.
+As not all pharmaceuticals are globally available, travelers who will be on extended deployment should review alternative preparations or compounds should their normal formulations not be available.
 It is a good practice to separate and store medications in 2 separate allotments in case of loss or theft.
 People with dental crowns or bridgework may wish to carry temporary dental adhesive for short-term management of a dislodged dental appliance.
 In addition to a basic travel health kit (see Chapter 2, Travel Health Kits), humanitarian aid workers should consider bringing the following items:

 - Toothbrush and toothpaste

 - Skin moisturizer

 - Lip balm

 - Extra pair of prescription glasses in a protective case and a copy of the prescription

 - Eyeglasses cleaning supplies and repair kit

 - Long-sleeved shirts